 CPSP Short Volume

-Calamos S&P 500 Structured Alt Protection ETF – April (CPSP) operates in the Financial Services sector, specifically the Asset Management - Global industry, with a market capitalization near $15.8M, listed on AMEX, carrying a beta of 0.06 to the broader market.
-Calamos Structured Protected ETFs are designed to match the positive price return of the S&P 500 up to a defined cap while protecting against 100% of losses over a one-year period (before fees and expenses). public since 2025-04-01.
+Calamos S&P 500 Structured Alt Protection ETF – April (CPSP) operates in the Financial Services sector, specifically the Asset Management - Global industry, with a market capitalization near $16.0M, listed on AMEX, carrying a beta of 0.07 to the broader market.
+Calamos Structured Protected ETFs are engineered to allow investors to capture the positive price appreciation of the S&P 500, though this upside is limited by a predetermined cap. public since 2025-04-01.

 Short volume measures the number of shares sold short on a given day as reported by FINRA.
 Tracking short volume relative to total volume helps identify unusual bearish sentiment or short-squeeze potential.